-Love the industrial decor?
+Love industrial decor?
 The ladder and wood bookshelf is a perfect choice.
-You just need a wooden/steel ladder and planks of woods to go between each step/spaces of the ladder.
-Make sure to properly secure them so you have a sturdy shelf.
+You just need a wooden/steel ladder and planks of wood to go between each step/space of the ladder.
+Make sure to properly secure them, so you have a sturdy shelf.

 Bookshelf Ideas for Your Kids

-We’ve mentioned a few concepts which can be captivating for the young at hearts.
+We’ve mentioned a few concepts which can be captivating for the young at heart.
 However, do not forget that your kids might also be interested in organizing their own things.
-Oftentimes we focus on filling their rooms with toys and designing it with fun and colorful wall decors.
+Oftentimes we focus on filling their rooms with toys and designing them with fun and colorful wall decor.

 Find out below what other things can we use to have those appealing bookshelves.

 - That big dollhouse to a grand “book house.“